pinojs/pino-pretty/Readme.md

   // You can also configure some SonicBoom options directly
   sync: false, // by default we write asynchronously
   append: true, // the file is opened with the 'a' flag
-  mdkdir: true, // create the target destination
+  mkdir: true, // create the target destination

   customPrettifiers: {}